wasabi222/janitor/README.md

 Below walks through installation on ubuntu

 ## Database
 You can choose any database you'd like.
-The example below uses mariadb.
+The examples below cover mariadb and postgres.

+## mariadb
 1. install mariadb
 ```
 apt install mariadb-server